 - advice on how to best communicate with the doctor, surgeon and other members of the health care team, to help make the most of medical visits

 - education and assistance with insurance, home care and transportation services

 - referrals to government programs and community resources, including mental health services

-Orthopedic social workers can also provide specific help regarding planning for surgery, which can improve the outcome of your procedure.
-We can help you clarify your options related to decisions about surgery.
-We can also provide you with emotional support and strategies for coping with the pain and disability caused by your musculoskeletal condition.
+Orthopedic social workers can also provide specific help regarding planning for surgery, which can improve the outcome of a procedure.
+We can help clarify options related to decisions about surgery.
+We can also provide emotional support and strategies for coping with the pain and disability caused by your musculoskeletal condition.

-Rheumatology social workers are available to provide clarification and emotional support during a new diagnosis of a chronic illness, validate your experience, help you identify and negotiate expectations, and support you in maintaining your self esteem.
+Rheumatology social workers are available to provide emotional support during a new diagnosis or for a chronic illness, and help you identify and make referrals to community resources to enhance the quality of your life and adjustment to your rheumatologic condition.
 We can also refer you to one of our disease-specific patient support and education programs.
-Many people find that participating in a group can reduce the feelings of isolation that may come with a chronic illness and can help with problem-solving.
+Many people find that participating in a group can help reduce the feelings of isolation that may come with a chronic illness and can help with problem solving.

 To learn more about the role of social workers at HSS, visit https://hss.edu/social-work-programs.asp.

-Berenice Adams, LCSW, is a senior social worker in the Ambulatory Care Center.
+Berenice Adams, LCSW, is the Social Work Manager in the Adult Orthopedic Ambulatory Care Center.
 She received a master’s degree in social work from Columbia University School of Social Work and has extensive background working with patients undergoing total joint replacement surgeries.